-Other travel-related policies that apply specifically to federal employees include:
+Other travel-related policies that apply to federal employees include:

-Most agencies have additional requirements that expand on what is included in the FTR.
-If you're a federal traveler with questions about the FTR or travel reimbursement issues, contact your agency travel manager.
+Most agencies have other requirements that expand on those in the FTR.
+For questions about the FTR or travel reimbursement, contact your agency travel manager.
 If you still have questions, submit them to the General Services Administration.

 Federal employees who travel for work are reimbursed for their lodging, meals, and tips.
-The maximum amount they may receive varies by location and time of year.
+The amount varies by location and time of year.

-Per diem rates for travel within the continental United States are established by the General Services Administration (GSA) for each fiscal year.
-These rates do not include lodging taxes, which may be reimbursed as a separate expense.
+The General Services Administration (GSA) publishes continental U.S. per diem rates.
+GSA reevaluates the rates every fiscal year.
+These rates don’t include lodging taxes, which may be reimbursed as a separate expense.

 Resources for Federal Employees on Travel

-The General Services Administration manages a number of cost-saving programs and resources for federal travelers on official business.
+The General Services Administration manages cost-saving programs for federal employees on official travel.
 These include:

 Ask a real person any government-related question for free.
 They'll get you the answer or let you know where to find it.